 Political activities, including protests, demonstrations, and the like are considered personal matters and not generally permitted as reasons for extensions.
 This includes activities related to nuclear engineering or nuclear power.
-Exceptions: (1) if you are pursuing nuclear-related (whether pro- or anti-) politics as a career path, you may be granted extensions, at my discretion, on condition of providing evidence of bona fide efforts to secure a full-time position or to secure admission to a relevant, non-STEM degree-granting graduate program and (2) activities between November 13 and November 20, inclusive, that are connected to the 2020 ANS "Winter" Meeting will be taken as related to that professional activity and potentially grounds for extensions.
+Exceptions: (1) if you are pursuing nuclear-related (whether pro- or anti-) politics as a career path, you may be granted extensions, at my discretion, on condition of providing evidence of bona fide efforts to secure a full-time position or to secure admission to a relevant, non-STEM degree-granting graduate program and (2) activities on November 12 or 13 or between November 29 and December 2, inclusive, that are connected to the 2021 ANS Young Professionals Congress or 2021 ANS "Winter" Meeting will be taken as related to those professional activities and potentially grounds for extensions.

-Further, be advised that any approved reasons for extensions do not reduce the amount of work you are expected to complete, but merely rearranges the timing.
+Further, be advised that any approved reasons for extensions do not reduce the amount of work you are required to complete, but merely rearranges the timing.
 For those issues that are predictable (interview, holidays, etc.), you should work ahead to avoid disruption.
 In the case where your extension (or other accommodation) adversely affects a group project, I may modify the assignment and/or groups for those concerned to minimize the disruption of one student's issues on other group members.